johno/pixyll/_posts/2019-07-11-azure-blob-website.md

  domain name for a few cents a month.
 In this article we will also look at how to setup https for the website and redirect base domain name requests to index.hml.
  Seems like a piece of cake... until you actually try it in Azure.
-categories: azure storage website
+tags: azure storage website
 ---

 ## Problem
-How do you create a website using Azure Blob Storage and link it to a custom domain name.
+How do you create a website using Azure Blob Storage and link it to a custom domain name using https.
 Additionally, the website should redirect http to https and example.com to www.example.com.
 It should also render index.html by default.

 All these things seem very basic but as it turned out was not all that straightforward.
 Hopefully this post can help others who are struggling with the same use cases.
+And if your *TL;DR* then you can skip to the [Happy Ending](#ending).

-## HowTo
+## Solution

 ### Part 1 - Getting the Basic Website Configuration Setup
 The first thing we need to do is secure the domain name we want to use with